-Florida boasts the #2 ranked infrastructure in the U.S. (U.S. Chamber of Commerce).
+Florida boasts one of the top ranked infrastructures in the U.S. (U.S. Chamber of Commerce).
 In Charlotte County, that starts with a well-maintained network of federal and state highways.
 There are five exits on I-75; five international airports and four international seaports within a half-day’s drive, including the Port of Manatee sixty miles north for access to the enhanced Panama Canal to reach western U.S. and Pacific Coast markets.

 Charlotte County includes four state highways, two federal highways and one federal interstate.
 Many local industrial parks have direct access to I-75, one of the most important arteries in the nation.